spiermar/getvector.io/_posts/2016-06-01-whats-new-in-vector.md

 * Upgraded all Gulp plugins and tasks, following the latest [gulp-angular](https://github.com/Swiip/generator-gulp-angular) generator.
 * Refactored the project structure to make it more maintainable.
 Components are now the primary building blocks.
 * Retry fetching context before giving up when HTTP 400 is returned by PCP.
-* Removed disk latency heatmap widget.
+* Temporarily removed disk latency heatmap widget.
 It was not being used and required a PMDA that was never made public.
 * If metric pulling is stopped for any reason, and the browser tab goes out of focus, then back in focus, don't try to start pulling metrics before context is updated.
 * General code cleanup.
 Removed dead code.
 Moved configuration flags from controllers to the appropriate services.